zhaopapers/DICE/README.md

                         gene_list=gene_list)
 ```
 #### Model Hyperparameters

+`test_input_data:` Gene Expression Matrix, which here refers to single-cell data with genes as rows and cells as columns.Supports both single-cell RNA-seq data (e.g., HSC, B-cell, or T-cell differentiation stages) and bulk tissue data (e.g., TCGA Pan-cancer cohorts).

+`test_input_sign:` A CSV file providing the metadata for each sample or cell.Must include a sample column (matching test_input_data columns) and a group column (numeric labels, e.g., 1–24) representing ground-truth classes or cell types.

 `-activation` is the activation function for hidden layers with a default value of "tanh"(only used in DICE);